 i).
 Sundara – Four Season Jimbaran

-The thing that is special in Sundara besides their tasty food, is that they provide a lot of free stuff.
+The special thing about Sundara, besides their tasty food, is that they provide a lot of free stuff.
 At the beach club, you can swim for free (and they even provide a towel) without any minimum order.
 Every 15 minutes, there will be a waitress that offers you free finger food so you can taste (until you are full up at the end).
 Until now, Sundara is not too busy, but the staff are super friendly.
-The Four Season Jimbaran is pretty good as well.
+The Four Seasons Jimbaran is pretty good as well.

 ii).
 Rimba Jimbaran

 Lots of restaurants in Bali offer tasty food and fantastic views, however most of them make you pay a lot for the experience.
 If you want to enjoy the unique views, but with food and drinks prices that are still competitive, try going to the Rimba Jimbaran.

 iii).
 Bambu Indah Resort and Spa, Banjar Baung, Desa Sayan, Ubud, Gianyar

 Bambu Indah is perfect for people who like traditional things combined with nature.
 Visiting this restaurant will make you feel like you are in a village, perhaps from decades ago.
 In addition to the great food, drinks and service, the scenery at Bambu Indah is also spectacular.
 Candle light dinner with a view of rice fields cliff could be an unforgettable experience.